martinmoldrup/snappylapy/README.md

 We welcome contributions to Snappylapy!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request on our GitHub repository.
 We appreciate your feedback and support in making Snappylapy even better for the community.

 # Change Log
+## [0.2.0]
+- Better error messages by using pytest assertion rewriting
+- Allow users to set the snapshot directory when using the load_snapshot fixture

 ## [0.1.1]
 - Update dependencies with the lower bounds of package compatibility
 - Refactor to make code easier for users of package to modify and extend